Heromaex/HierarchyChecker/README.md

 # HierarchyChecker
-A user-role hierarchy checker, that return either True or False
+A user-role hierarchy checker, that either returns *True* or *False*